hpc2n/linux-command-line-101/docs/filesystem.md

 !!! summary

-    - Your home directory is generally located in ``/home/USERNAME`` or ``/home/U/USERNAME``
+    - Your home directory is generally located in `/home/USERNAME` or `/home/U/USERNAME`
     - Your home directory is also stored as the environment variable ``$HOME``
-    - ``pwd`` displays your path and current location
+    - `pwd` displays your path and current location
-    - ``cd DIR`` changes your current working directory to DIR
+    - `cd DIR` changes your current working directory to DIR
-    - Using ``cd`` without providing a destination takes you to your home directory
+    - Using `cd` without providing a destination takes you to your home directory
-    - ``ls`` is used to list files and directories
+    - `ls` is used to list files and directories
-    - Wildcards are metacharacters for one or more character or number and are useful when you are finding patterns or removing/copying/listing all files of a certain type
+    - Wildcards are metacharacters for one or more character or number, and are useful when you are finding patterns or removing/copying/listing all files of a certain type